yinghua0/yinghua0.github.io/market-pricing.md

 ## ⚡ Now, What About Electricity?

 In a **deregulated wholesale electricity market**, the model works in the opposite direction:
-- Instead of a fixed supply meeting flexible demand,
-- The demand is forecasted and relatively fixed (in the short term),
+- Instead of a fixed supply meeting flexible demand, the demand is forecasted and relatively fixed (in the short term),
 - And generators compete to supply that demand at the lowest possible cost.

 Here, the **producers** benefit from the “extra” they earn when the clearing price is higher than their bid — this is called **producer surplus**.